Skip to main content

 A system restart may be required after enabling this setting.

-Note: The build scripts will automatically check for Long Path support and display a warning if it is not enabled.
+Note: The build system will automatically check for Long Path support and display a warning if it is not enabled.

 2 Building the third-party libraries